 Amazon S3, DropBox, Google Drive, and OneDrive CSV Configuration

-We can produce a Comma Separated File (CSV) and read it or store it into Amazon S3, DropBox, Google Drive, and OneDrive.
+We can produce a Comma Separated File (CSV) and read them from Amazon S3, DropBox, Google Drive, and OneDrive.
+This is a simple way to import data from other services or to export files for backups or sharing with other applications.
 To allow the maximum flexibility and support with all services, the configuration is quite rich.
 Here is how you configure it:

 - Set the Path to the file you wish for us to read or modify